Building Blocks Quiz

 Quiz

 result = ', '._____(words)join() method is called on the separator string and takes an iterable as argument: separator.join(iterable).
 This produces ‘apple, banana, cherry’.join() method is called on the separator string and takes an iterable as argument: separator.join(iterable).
 This produces ‘apple, banana, cherry’..replace() or .upper() return new strings..replace() or .upper() return new strings."Ha" * 3?* operator with strings performs repetition, concatenating the string with itself n times.
-“Ha” * 3 = “HaHaHa”.* operator with strings performs repetition, concatenating the string with itself n times.
-“Ha” * 3 = “HaHaHa”.numbers = [1, 2, 3]
+“Ha” * 3 = “HaHaHa”.
+No spaces are inserted between copies.* operator with strings performs repetition, concatenating the string with itself n times.
+“Ha” * 3 = “HaHaHa”.
+No spaces are inserted between copies.numbers = [1, 2, 3]

 numbers.append(4)